 I managed 8 miles of some very rough tracks on Bodmin moor, and tackled a couple of seriously steep and rock-laden climbs, and not once did I feel out of control.

-Although it was brief, I thoroughly enjoyed my ride of the 2020 Zobop E-Shimano.
-It definitely exceeded my expectations, and I would say it is at least on a par with the Giant Stance E +2 which is in a similar price bracket (although the Zobop is a little lighter at around 24kg).
+Although it was brief, I thoroughly enjoyed my ride in the 2020 Zobop E-Shimano.
+It exceeded my expectations, and I would say it is at least on par with the Giant Stance E +2 which is in a similar price bracket (although the Zobop is a little lighter at around 24kg).

-For me, the Zobop offers better value for money, as it has a dropper seat post, 11-speed SRAM drivetrain, and Rockshox suspension.
+For me, the Zobop offers better value for money, as it has a dropper seat post, an 11-speed SRAM drivetrain, and a Rockshox suspension.

 Considering I weigh a lot more than the average mountain bike rider, I felt the Zobop handled very well, and not once did I feel out of control.